Other Supported Ministries

 Healing Haiti is a faith-based, non-profit organization dedicated to serving the poor, the vulnerable, and the disadvantaged both physically and spiritually.
 The ministry focuses on coming alongside those who God puts in our path, recognizing the dignity, talents, and potential of Haitians we serve.
 We believe there is unlimited potential just waiting to be unlocked and invite you to be a part of serving with and empowering these incredible people.

 There are many ways to serve with Healing Haiti, including short-term mission trips.
-Margie Schroeder (Margie@schroeder1.net) is our Healing Haiti coordinator.
+Margie Schroeder is our Healing Haiti coordinator.
+Contact the church office to get in touch.

 www.healinghaiti.org